One-Shot Method for Computing Generalized Winding Numbers: Background

+In the article we focus on the 3D case for brevity; our algorithm works in both 2D and 3D, as we demonstrate in Fig.~\ref{fig:teaser} and Sec.~\ref{sec:results}.
+In both the theory and the algorithm we consider the winding number to be undefined when $p \in C$ or $p \in M$.

-An equivalent formulation of the winding number, which we use at a starting point for our method, is the number of signed intersections of rays with the surface over all directions \cite{Jacobson-13-winding}:
+An equivalent formulation of the winding number, which we use as the starting point for our method, is the number of signed intersections of rays with the surface over all directions \cite{Jacobson-13-winding}:

 where $S^2_p$ is a unit sphere centered at $p$, and $\chi(q)$ is the number of signed intersections between ray $\overrightarrow{pq}$ and $M$.
 By `signed intersections' we mean that an intersection is counted as $+1$ when the ray is intersecting from the back of the surface, i.e., the ray is aligned with the surface normal, and as $-1$ when it is intersecting from the front.
 So formally,